Bashar Masri: Diplomatic involvement

 Per the Israeli journalist Ben Caspit, in an article published in The Jerusalem Post and Maariv, in 2025 Masri has been acting as a "close" advisor to Adam Boehler, the Trump administration Special Presidential Envoy for Hostage Affairs.
 According to Caspit, Masri is viewed as "a pragmatic figure" who does not have any ties to the Palestinian Authority or to Hamas, and is in a uniquely influential position being respected by both the American administration and Palestinian business circles.

 An article in Haaretz claimed that a private jet once used by Yasser Arafat and now owned by Masri was used, per Caspit's report, by Boehler to shuttle between countries throughout the Middle East.

 Personal life

-Masri has two daughters.
+Bashar Al-Masri is married to Jean, a Christian American woman, whom he met while studying at Virginia Tech.
+They have two daughters.
 He is part of the al Masri family, a prominent Nablus family, whose members served as ministers in the Jordanian and Palestinian governments.
 Israeli news outlet Ynet reported the al Masri family are politically unaffiliated, refraining from political involvement in order to avoid "jeopardizing their extensive business ventures".